-Ask your child help you find a pumpkin with smooth, less bumpy skin.
-A smooth pumpkin will be easier for them to draw on and safer for you to carve.
+Look for a pumpkin with smooth, less bumpy skin.
+A smooth pumpkin is easier for kids to draw on and safer for you to carve.

-Avoid a pumpkin that feels heavy for its size.
+Avoid pumpkins that feel heavy for their size.
 This can indicate thick walls that could be difficult to carve through.

-Ask your child to help you “inspect” the pumpkin to be sure it doesn’t have any nicks or cuts that may make it vulnerable to infection.
+Inspect the pumpkinfor any nicks or cuts that may make it vulnerable to infection.

-A flat, front surface for carving will yield the best results.
+Pick a pumpkin with a flat, front surface for carving—that will yield the best results.